bot13956/science_gdp_renewable_energy/README.md

 # science_gdp_renewable_energy

-This code ranks countries by science output and correlates that to GDA and total energy supply per capita.
+This code ranks countries by science output and correlates that to GDP and total energy supply per capita.

 Energy Indicators.xls: is a list of indicators of energy supply and renewable electricity production from the United Nations for the year 2013.